EastDeveloper/polishpubs.github.io/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://discord.gg/mhe9w3ZewK).
-You can also take a look at the [contributing guide](https://discord.gg/mhe9w3ZewK).
+You can also take a look at the [contributing guide](https://discord.gg/mhe9w3ZewK)

-## Show your support

-Give a ⭐️ if this project helped you!

-***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_